This program has run out of funding and will not be active in 2020.

-The Artist in Residence (AiR) program at Santa Monica Mountains National Recreation Area, a unit of the National Park Service(NPS) is intended to connect non-traditional and under-engaged visitors – youth in particular – to the natural and cultural resources of the area.
+The Artist in Residence (AiR) program at Santa Monica Mountains National Recreation Area, a unit of the National Park Service(NPS), is intended to connect non-traditional and under-engaged youth to the natural and cultural resources of the area.
 This program offers an alternative avenue for audiences from city centers as well as gateway communities, who might not otherwise be aware of or engaged with nature near to home or the recreation area, to connect with the park’s natural and cultural resources through art.

 The mission of Santa Monica Mountains National Recreation Area is to protect and enhance, on a sustainable basis, one of the world’s last remaining examples of a Mediterranean ecosystem and to maintain the area’s unique natural, cultural and scenic resources, unimpaired for future generations.
 Santa Monica Mountains National Recreation Area is to provide an inter-linking system of park lands and open spaces that offer compatible recreation and education opportunities that are accessible to a diverse public.
 This is accomplished by an innovative federal, state, local, and private partnership that enhances the region’s quality of life and provides a model for other parks challenged by urbanization.